jph6366/leetmapping/README.md

     - The [**International Terrestial Reference System and Frame**](https://itrf.ign.fr/en/homepage) was developed where the latitude/longitude of a coordinate of a position will vary over time.
   - So for millimetre accuracy to be relevant, you need to know a fair bit about the reference frames, datums, and epochs of your coordinates, and other param­eters of your measure­ments.
 ![image](https://github.com/user-attachments/assets/80e662e7-bb13-4b9d-be25-ccd36fa5e269)

+ #### Map-based Localization

+- A map-based localization system uses optical sensors to match features in captured imagery or LiDAR scans against an existing georeferenced database of features (ie. a map).
+This process is also referred to as **“map aiding”**.
+ - If the map is accurate and georeferenced with respect to a global coordinate system, the resultant vehicle positions are also accurate and georeferenced with respect to the global coordinate system.
+   - If a map does not exist, the most sophisticated MBL solutions can build a local map from the imaging sensors while the vehicle is driving, and then determine the vehicle’s relative position within that map.
+Such a process is referred to as **Simultaneous Location and Mapping or SLAM**.

 # miscellaneous